 Housing costs in Manorville are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

-Manorville is a decidedly white-collar town, with fully 85.00% of the workforce employed in white-collar jobs, well above the national average.
+Manorville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Manorville is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Manorville who work in management occupations (14.18%), office and administrative support (12.56%), and sales jobs (10.25%).
+There are especially a lot of people living in Manorville who work in management occupations (14.67%), teaching (11.00%), and sales jobs (10.38%).

 Because of many things, Manorville is a great place for families with children to consider.
 First of all, many other families with children live here, making Manorville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Manorville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Manorville’s overall crime rate is lower than average for the country.

 The people who call Manorville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Manorville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Manorville include Irish, German, Polish, and French .
+Important ancestries of people in Manorville include Irish, German, Polish, and English.

 The most common language spoken in Manorville is English.
-Other important languages spoken here include Tagalog and Greek.
+Other important languages spoken here include Greek and Spanish.